TheresaLui/SelfHelpContent_v2/articles/microsoft.activedirectory/activedirectory-ca-network.md

     cloudEnvironments="public"
 />

-# How to configure location-based conditional access conditions
+# Problems configuring location-based conditional access

 You can tie conditional access policies to the location of the client you have used to connect to Azure Active Directory.
 The follow options are available: <br>